 Stipend in the amount of US$4,000-5,000 for one academic year.
 Housing can be arranged in one of the on-campus residence halls.

 While our interns are mainly interested in the opportunity to work as a teaching assistant, some of them may be interested in taking some undergraduate courses, or pursuing a Master's degree while working as an intern.
-In such a case, arrangements are made for our interns to receive tuition waiver.
+In such cases, arrangements are made for our interns to receive tuition waivers.